webonyx/graphql-php/README.md

 ### Type System
 To start using GraphQL you are expected to implement a Type system.

-GraphQL PHP provides several *kinds* of types to build hierarchical type system:
+GraphQL PHP provides several *kinds* of types to build a hierarchical type system:
  `scalar`, `enum`, `object`, `interface`, `union`, `listOf`, `nonNull`.

 #### Internal types